Electronic-Signatures-Industries/OpenPanamaInvoice/README.md

 - Replace IPLD with Arweave
 - Template storage and marketplace
 - Integration with XDV Node / Protocol for enhanced security and privacy features
-- DAO or Profit Sharing Org that keeps funding this open source project independenly
+- DAO or Profit Sharing Org that keeps funding this open source project independently

 ### Support